NuGet/Home/accepted/2023/NuGetAudit-supress-advisory.md

 <!-- What parts of the proposal need to be resolved before the proposal is stabilized? -->
 <!-- What related issues would you consider out of scope for this proposal but can be addressed in the future? -->

-### CollectNuGetAuditSuppress target

-We already have `CollectPackageReferences`, `CollectPackageDownloads`, `CollectFrameworkReferences`, and `CollectCentralPackageVersions`.
-I believe the original design of these targets was specifically for `PackageDownload`, to allow the .NET SDK to determine instruct NuGet to download runtime packs and BCL reference assemblies only when they're not already available locally.
-I'm not sure why the other `Collect*` targets were added.
-This has a side-effect that it provides customers, and other MSBuild SDK authors, a way to customize their build and dynamically add or modify items as needed.

-If we add a new item type, `NuGetAuditSuppress`, do we also need to add a `CollectNuGetAuditSuppress` target?
-If so, we need to not only modify our own *NuGet.targets* to add it to the appropriate `DependsOnTargets`, but we also need to investigate MSBuild's static restore or .NET SDK to see if it needs to be added to the list of targets it "hardcodes" it runs.
-Additionally, we'd need to check if Visual Studio's project systems need any changes, specifically for design time builds.

-If NuGet's restore always ran as an MSBuild target, the customers and MSBuild SDK authors could probably just have used `BeforeTarget="Restore"`.
-However, in Visual Studio that's not the case, so it won't work.
-Could we consider a single `CollectRestoreInputs` target, which we can re-use for everything going forward, rather than adding a new target for every item type we add?

 ### Per-package suppressions

 Most of NuGet's and .NET's security advisories affect multiple packages.